woz-u/DS-Student-Resources/DS101-Basic-Statistics/syllabus.md

 Upon successful completion of this program, students will be able to:

-1. Use probability rules and Bayes Theorem
+1. Use probability rules and Bayes' Theorem
 2. Explain the difference between continuous and categorical variables
 3. Use common descriptive statistics for both populations and samples
-4. Use common distributions including Uniform, Normal, z-distribution, t-distribution, F-distribution, Poisson, and Weibul
+4. Use common distributions including Uniform, Normal, z-distribution, t-distribution, F-distribution, Poisson, and Weibull
 5. Use the Central Limit Theorem
 6. Explain what statistical inference is, and how to create confidence intervals
 7. Demonstrate high-level data exploration